Jurickson Profar Player Props: Rockies vs. Braves

 Jurickson Profar At The Plate

-- Profar is hitting .243 with 17 doubles, two triples, five home runs and 28 walks.
+- Profar is batting .239 with 17 doubles, two triples, five home runs and 28 walks.

-- In 6.5% of his games this season, he has homered, and 1.8% of his trips to the plate.
+- Looking at the 63 games he has played this season, he's homered in four of them (6.3%), and in 1.8% of his trips to the dish.

-- Profar has had at least one RBI in 27.4% of his games this year (17 of 62), with two or more RBI seven times (11.3%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Profar has had an RBI in 17 games this year (27.0%), including seven multi-RBI outings (11.1%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.